wieslawsoltes/TreeDataGrid/readme.md

 ## Current Status

-We accept issues and pull requests but we answer and review only pull requests and issues that are created by our customers.
-It's a quite big project and servicing all issues and pull requests will require more time than we have.
-But feel free to open issues and pull requests because they may be useful for us!
+We accept all issues and pull requests but we answer and review only pull requests and issues that are high quality and align with project scope.

 ## Quick Start